Transparency of Process: knowing how the regulator does its job

 RECA uses “transparency,” broadly, to refer to both openness and transparency; and RECA maintains an equal commitment to both.
 RECA’s transparency policies enable stakeholders to know how we do our job as the regulator, and we have transparency policies that support the open sharing of information about what has happened to specific licensees.

 In all transparency initiatives, RECA remains committed to achieving the right balance between privacy of the individuals and firms it regulates, and society’s desire for greater openness and transparency.

 RECA’s philosophy of regulation, policies, practices, and communications reflect the concept of transparency.
-RECA’s Statement on Self-Regulation, which Council approved in April 2012, includes a focus on the public interest as one of its guiding principles.
+RECA’s Statement on Self-Regulation, which Council, as it existed prior to December 1, 2020, approved in April 2012, includes a focus on the public interest as one of its guiding principles.
 It reads, in part: